 According to the International Finance Corporation, the total financing gap in the SME industry is Rs.
 2.93 trillion.
-One reason for this gap could be that financial institutions mostly cater to the demand of traditional collateral-based lending, leaving out many SMEs dry and without funds.
-SMEs hence turn to alternative financing solutions like invoice financing, asset-backed contributions, letter of credit and others for their capital requirements.
+One reason for this gap could be that financial institutions mostly cater to the demand for traditional collateral-based lending, leaving out many SMEs dry and without funds.
+SMEs hence turn to alternative financing solutions like invoice financing, asset-backed contributions, letter of credit, and others for their capital requirements.
 Out of these, Invoice Financing is their first choice as a working capital financing mechanism.

 By definition, Invoice discounting is a form of short-term borrowing often used to improve a company’s working capital and cash flow position.
 Invoice discounting allows a business to draw money against its sales invoices before the customer has actually paid.